Alexander Saxton: Life and works

-Saxton was born in Great Barrington, Massachusetts to Eugene and Martha Saxton, one of two children.
+Saxton was one of two children born to Eugene and Martha Saxton, in Great Barrington, Massachusetts.
 His older brother was the author Mark Saxton (1914–1988).
-His father became the editor in chief of Harper & Brothers, his mother taught literature at a private girls' school in Manhattan.
-Saxton was raised on the East Side of Manhattan, his parents were known to have famous writers over for dinner such as Thornton Wilder and Aldous Huxley.
+His father became the editor in chief of Harper & Brothers, and his mother taught literature at a private girls' school in Manhattan.
+Saxton was raised on the East Side of Manhattan; his parents were known to have famous writers over for dinner such as Thornton Wilder and Aldous Huxley.
 He attended Phillips Exeter Academy and Harvard (John F. Kennedy was a classmate), but dropped out in his junior year to become a laborer in Chicago.
 He said he wanted to see "how people live in the other America — the real America."

-After dropping out of Harvard, Saxton made the intentional transition from a privileged upbringing to the working class where he labored at various times as "a harvest hand, construction gang laborer, engine-wiper, freight brakeman, architectural apprentice, assistant to the assistant editor" of a union newspaper, railroad switchman and columnist for The Daily Worker.
+After dropping out of Harvard, Saxton made the intentional transition to the working class where he labored at various times as "a harvest hand, construction gang laborer, engine-wiper, freight brakeman, architectural apprentice, assistant to the assistant editor" of a union newspaper, railroad switchman and columnist for The Daily Worker.
 Saxton published his first novel, Grand Crossing in 1943, when he was 24 years old.
 His next novel was his most acclaimed, The Great Midland published in 1948.
 It examines the 1920s and 1930s labor movement through the lives of a man and a woman.
-His last novel, Bright Web in the Darkness (1958), is about two women - one white, the other black - who meet in a factory during World War II.
-Saxton never returned to the novel, two years before his death he said "The novel claims only a brief span in human culture and may not continue to play a key role."
+His last novel, Bright Web in the Darkness (1958), is about two women—one white, the other Black—who meet in a factory during World War II.
+Saxton never returned to the novel, and, two years before his death, said that "The novel claims only a brief span in human culture and may not continue to play a key role."